buildtesters/buildtest/docs/buildspecs/compiler.rst

     buildtest build -b $BUILDTEST_ROOT/examples/compilers/envvar_override.yml

-Next, let's see the generated test by running ``buildtest inspect query -d all -t override_environmentvars``.
+Next, let's see the generated test by running ``buildtest inspect query -d all --testpath override_environmentvars``.
 The ``-d all`` will display all test records for ``override_environmentvars``.
 Take a note that we have ``export OMP_NUM_THREADS=4`` for `gcc_8.3.0` test and ``export OMP_NUM_THREADS=2`` for system gcc.

-.. dropdown:: ``buildtest inspect query -t override_environmentvars/``
+.. dropdown:: ``buildtest inspect query --testpath override_environmentvars/``

     .. program-output:: cat buildtest_tutorial_examples/compilers/inspect/envvar_override.txt